-This time we are not talking about delaying paying for a cost.
+This time, we are not talking about delaying paying for a cost.
 We are talking about spending a little bit of money to earn a higher amount when you sell your car.
-Are there scuff marks on the seats, left over cereal from your kids, etc.?
+Are there scuff marks on the seats, leftover cereal from your kids, etc.?
 Cleaning the car or even paying for a detail can help you earn a larger price when you sell.

 Fix The Obvious Things Before You Go

 To get an idea of an insurance company that covers these cosmetic issues, check out these automobile insurance quotes from the Hartford.
 Fixing the obvious issues with your car such as needing new windshield wipers can help you make a great first impression and can help you receive the most amount for your trade in.

 Sell Your Car Right Before Your Loan Payment

 If you can sell your car right before your car loan payment is due, then that money you were going to spend can stay in your pocket right where it belongs.
 This is one of the easiest ways to save money when you sell your car.

 Have you ever sold a car either to a dealership or in a private sale to someone else?
-Have you tried to save a few bucks here or there?
+Have you tried to make a few bucks extra here or there on the sale?
 How did you do it?